Skip to content

 </> Setting Up

 Provide run settings for the languages you use in runSettings.json at the root folder.
-Here is an example configuration for C++, Python, and Java:
+Here is the default example configuration for C++, Python, and Java:

 {